-There's a person behind the data

-In the first section we noted that consumers are becoming more aware about their data rights.
+How are Organizations Educating Their Employees?
+There's a person behind the data In the first section, we noted that consumers are becoming more aware about their data rights.
 A good way to position data protection training is to help your staff make the connection that there's always a person behind the data.
-Ask your employees to think about every organisation that they have given data to and they realise that data protection is about personal privacy.
+Ask your employees to think about every organization that they have given data to, and they realize that data protection is about personal privacy.
 Have a contingency plan

 Sally Eaves @sallyeaves "Ongoing education for employees about data security and privacy is a business imperative.
-This must not be a one-off, once a year, training session, but rather a proactive, interactive and engaging experience so it is part of the everyday work experience.
-Employees must be involved in the dialogue about what we want to mitigate, manage and defend."
+This must not be a one-time or once a year training session, but rather a proactive, interactive, and engaging experience so it is part of the everyday work experience.
+Employees must be involved in the dialog about what we want to mitigate, manage, defend."

-Miriam Brown @Kingston_MBrown "I think it's interesting during training when you say to people: 'what if it was your data?'
+Miriam Brown @Kingston_MBrown

+"I think it's interesting during training when you say to people: 'what if it was your data?'
 If my bank manager was working from home on his laptop, and had sensitive information on that laptop, I would want it to be on an encrypted drive."

+0